University of Toronto Scarborough

-History
+Campus history

+Scarborough College

-The 152 ha land along the valley of the Highland Creek was purchased in 1911 by Toronto-based businessman Miller Lash, who developed the site into his summer estate with a mansion, today known as the Miller Lash House.
+The 152 ha tract of land along the valley of Highland Creek was purchased in 1911 by Toronto-based businessman Miller Lash, who developed the site into his summer estate with a mansion, today known as the Miller Lash House.
 The mansion included 17 rooms, a barn, a coach house, and three houses for his staff to dwell.
 Over the following years, over 100 acres of the estate were also used as farmland.
 Following the death of Miller Lash in 1941, the estate was acquired by E. L. McLean, an insurance broker, in 1944 for $59,000.
 He made new additions to the estate, including a swimming pool and change room, and a retaining wall made in stone.

 About 82 ha of property was later purchased from McLean, just before his death, by the University of Toronto for about $650,000 in 1963, as part of the university's regional expansion.
 The groundskeeper of the land would continue to reside in the Highland Creek valley for the next 29 years.
 McLean's additions to the Miller Lash House, which would eventually become the residence of the campus's principal, were modernized, and 70 acre of surrounding land north of the estate were also acquired.
-The University of Toronto established the Scarborough College as part of the institution's collegiate university system and declared the campus a branch of the Faculty of Arts and Science.
-D. C. Williams was appointed as the principal of Scarborough College and the planned Erindale College, as well as vice-president of the university.
-The college's faculty, consisting of 16 members, was also established and headquartered at the main campus in downtown Toronto.
-First classes were held at Birchmount Park Collegiate Institute and Old Biology Building at the St. George campus.
+The University of Toronto established Scarborough College as part of its collegiate system and declared the campus a branch of the Faculty of Arts and Science.
+David Carlton Williams was appointed as the principal of Scarborough College and the planned Erindale College, as well as vice-president of the university.
+Scarborough and Erindale colleges were the first and only permanent regional expansions of the university, and the first colleges to establish their campuses at a distance from the original downtown location.
+The college's faculty, consisting of 16 members, was also established and headquartered at the St. George campus in downtown Toronto.
+First classes were held at Birchmount Park Collegiate Institute and Old Biology Building on the St. George campus.
 Designed by John Andrews, the first building of the campus began construction the following year.
-Due to delays in construction after a strike among workers, the Scarborough College opened in temporary classes at the main campus to 191 full-time students in 1965.
+Due to delays in construction after a strike among workers, the Scarborough College opened in temporary classes at St. George to 191 full-time students in 1965.
 The first building was completed in time for the following academic year.